kohler/hotcrp/devel/apidoc/submissions.md

 report the validity of the update, the list of changed fields, and the submission ID of the modified submission.

-Alternately, you can provide a `q` search query parameter and a *single* JSON object.
-The JSON object must not have a `pid` property.
-The JSON modification will be applied to all papers returned by the `q` search query.

 The response `message_list` contains messages relating to all modified submissions.
 To filter out the messages for a single submission, use the messages’ `landmark` properties. `landmark` is set to the integer index of the relevant submission in the input JSON.

+### Modify all matching submissions

+Alternately, you can provide a `q` search query parameter and a *single* JSON modification object lacking the `pid` property.
+The JSON modification will be applied to all papers returned by the `q` search query.

 * param dry_run boolean: True checks input for errors, but does not save changes